polterguy/polterguy.github.io/hyperlambda/index.md

 ---
 title: Hyperlambda
-description: Hyperlambda is a relational file format allowing you to create execution trees, replacing XML as a dynamic markup language for declarative programming
+description: Hyperlambda is a relational file format allowing you to create execution trees, replacing XML as a dynamic markup language for declarative programming and Low-Code and No-Code workflow creation.
 header:
   image: /assets/images/hyperlambda-wizard.webp
   image_description: Wizard flying through the air symbolizing the power of Hyperlambda